Niger

 For a list of the organizations that participated in PACDR trainings and analyses, please go here.

-Niger | 2009 | Bread for all (Bfa) | Hilfswerk der Evangelischen Kirchen Schweiz (HEKS) | In 2009 a training workshop was carried out in Niamey, including participants from local, befriended organizations of HEKS. | |
+Niger 2009 Bread for all (Bfa) Hilfswerk der Evangelischen Kirchen Schweiz (HEKS) Training workshop in Niamey

-Niger | 2009 | Groupe d’Appui au Développement Rural – Recherche et Action (GADR-RA) | Bread for all (Bfa), Hilfswerk der Evangelischen Kirchen Schweiz (HEKS) | In 2009 an analysis was carried out on GADR-RA’s community-level project in Guidan Ider, Tahoua, Niger, which focused on improving food security and sustainable development. |
+Niger 2009 Groupe d’Appui au Développement Rural – Recherche et Action (GADR-RA) Bread for all (Bfa), Hilfswerk der Evangelischen Kirchen Schweiz (HEKS) Analysis on GADR-RA’s community-level project in Guidan Ider, Tahoua